quaderno/quaderno-edd/readme.txt

 = 1.9 =
 * Merge cart items in invoices and credit notes
+* Fix: use last name for people with a valid VAT number

 = 1.8 =
 * Send receipts (simplified invoices)